progoza/markdown-docs/Linux/Arch Linux.md

 [iwd]# station wlan0 connect SSID
 ```

-iwl will prompt for password and configure the IP using DHCP.
+`iwl` will prompt for password and configure the IP using DHCP.

 ### additional packages

 In archinstall you can add additional packages to install, I suggest installing:

 ```
-vim git firefox gnupg mc
+gvim git firefox gnupg mc
 ```

+Configure the network setting (to copy them from installation ISO).

 After installing the distro and booting into the system there is a few thigs to do.